usnistgov/FIPS201/_FIPS201/frontend.md

 of the subject’s background investigation at the time of card issuance.[^backgroundstatus] Section 5 of this document specifies the certificate format and the key management infrastructure for the PIV Authentication key.

-+ **Asymmetric Card Authentication Key.** The asymmetric Card Authentication key may be generated on the PIV Card or imported to the card.
++ **Asymmetric Card Authentication Key.** The asymmetric Card Authentication key MAY be generated on the PIV Card or imported to the card.
 The PIV Card SHALL NOT permit exportation of the Card Authentication key.
 Cryptographic operations that use the Card Authentication key SHALL be available through the contact and the contactless interfaces of the PIV Card.
-Private key operations may be performed using this key without card activation (e.g., the PIN need not be supplied for operations with this key).
+Private key operations MAY be performed using this key without card activation (e.g., the PIN need not be supplied for operations with this key).